Coach Jason Johnson

 MVHS Head Coach

-Jason Johnson enters his tenth season as the Head Baseball Coach at Mountain View High School.
+Jason Johnson enters his 11th season as the Head Baseball Coach at Mountain View High School.
 The 2018 season saw the Bears make the Georgia High School State Playoffs for the fifth straight season, falling in two games to eventual State Champion Parkview, and marking the second consecutive season the Bears were eliminated by the eventual State Champion.
 He continued to build on the previous four season’s successes, a Region 7 Championship in 2014 in which they finished the season 22-12, a 2015 appearance in the Elite 8 of the State Playoffs- falling in three games to state Runner-Up Walton, a state playoff appearance against Lambert in 2016, and a Sweet 16 appearance against Etowah in 2017.

 The 2018 Bears placed one player on the First Team, one on the second Team and two on the Honorable Mention All-Gwinnett County Team, as well as three First Team and two Second Team All-Region selections.

 The Top of the Mountain, the Bears Baseball facility, was recently honored by the Georgia Dugout Club as the 2016 Field of the Year.

 Coach Johnson has continued his work with the staff of USA Baseball, serving most recently as a coach/scout for the 2018 East Coast 18U Championships and Pitching Coach for the 2017 15U Trials.
 In the last four years, Coach Johnson has served as the 14U Team USA Development Program Pitching Coordinator in 2016, one of the Pitching Coaches for the 15U Team USA Trials in 2015, has been a scout for the 14U National Team Championships in Phoenix, Arizona, and Jupiter, Florida; as well as a scout for the 14U National Team Identification Series in Cary, North Carolina.